WBIX: Later years

-Salem exercised an option to acquire WBNW (590 AM) in the fall of 1996, and that December, began a simulcast that resulted in WEZE's call letters and programming moving to 590 kHz.
-Following a simulcast on both frequencies, 1260 become WPZE "Praise 1260" in February 1997.
+Salem exercised an option to acquire WBNW (590 AM) in the fall of 1996, and that December, began a simulcast that resulted in WEZE's call sign and programming moving to 590 kHz.
+Following a simulcast on both frequencies, 1260 become WPZE "Praise 1260" on March 3, 1997.
 The Praise 1260 format included programs that Salem lacked the time to air on WEZE, along with about 6 hours a day of rhythmic Christian music.
 This consisted of upbeat praise and worship church music, gospel, and soft AC Christian cuts.

 However, in July, Salem sold the station to Hibernia Broadcasting, which switched it to Radio Disney on November 21.
 (The Praise 1260 format was dropped earlier in that fall in preparation for the sale, and in the interim, WPZE returned to simulcasting WEZE).
-The station changed its call letters to WMKI late in December 1999 and was sold in a group deal to ABC, Inc., the owner of Radio Disney, in 2000.
+The station changed its call sign to WMKI on December 10, 1999, and was sold in a group deal to ABC Radio, the owner of Radio Disney, in 2000.

-On August 13, 2014, Disney put WMKI and 22 other Radio Disney stations up for sale, to focus more on digital distribution of the Radio Disney network.
+On August 13, 2014, Disney put WMKI and 22 other Radio Disney stations up for sale, to focus on digital distribution of the Radio Disney network.
 On June 5, 2015, Disney filed to sell WMKI back to Salem Media Group.
 Salem bought the station for $500,000.
 Upon retaking control, Salem changed WMKI to WBIX, call letters that had previously been used on 1060 AM (now WQOM) from 2001 to 2010.
-The FCC approved the sale on August 4, 2015.
+The FCC approved the sale on August 4.
 As a result, the station discontinued its affiliation with Radio Disney.
 It went silent from August 12 to 15.
-The sale was completed on September 10, and the station went silent again until September 14.
-WBIX then changed to a conservative talk format, a format Salem had programmed in the market on WTTT (1150 AM, now WWDJ) from 2003 to 2008.
+The sale was completed on September 10, 2015 and the station went silent again in anticipation at midnight on September 4 until September 14.
+WBIX then changed to a conservative talk radio format, a format Salem had programmed in the market on WTTT (1150 AM, now WWDJ) from 2003 to 2008.

 WBIX was branded as "The Buzz", although many of Salem's other conservative talk stations are branded as "The Answer".
 It carried syndicated talk shows from the Salem Radio Network, including Hugh Hewitt, Mike Gallagher, Michael Medved, Larry Elder, Eric Metaxas, and Dennis Prager, and business programs, including Ray Lucia from the Business Talk Radio Network.
 Weekends included repeats of weekday shows, as well as "Money Talk" with Bob Brinker and a travel show with Rudy Maxa.
-News at the beginning of each hour came from Townhall.com and Salem Radio News (SRN).
+News at the beginning of each hour came from Townhall and Salem Radio News (SRN).

 On January 3, 2018, Salem agreed to sell WBIX to the International Church of the Grace of God for $685,000; the new owners began programming the station under a local marketing agreement on January 8.
 At that time, the station changed to a Portuguese language format, branded "Nossa Rádio USA".
 Nossa Rádio's programming had been heard on WMVX (1570 AM, now WUBG) prior to 2017.
 The sale was completed on June 20, 2018.